CanDIG/CanDIGv2/docs/install-docker.md

 # 5. delete all cached images
 make clean-images

-# 6. remove conda environment
-make clean-conda

-# 7. remove bin dir (inlcuding miniconda)
+# 6. remove bin dir (inlcuding miniconda)
 make clean-bin
 ```

 ## Modifications for Apple Silicon M1

 There are some modifications that you need to make to install on M1 architecture.
 These are not full instructions, but only the changes from the standard install.

 ### M1 environment variables